 As you approach Dawson the first thing you see is the Moosehide Slide on the hillside behind the town.
 Once you are round the final big bend you still have to pass the mouth of the Klondike River then another 750 metres and you pass the timing line.
 In the spring the Klondike dumps a load of silt into the Yukon, so the Yukon is shallow and slow on the right side but at race time, for a change, the river feeding in is pure and bright and clean and it is the Yukon that is the silt laden turbid river.
 If you are racing hard at this point, you might want to be on the left side of the river until the finish line before working back across to the dock.
 The Current mid river is fairly strong and if you are there you won’t have to work nearly as hard to get to the dock.
 A lot of boats limp into Dawson coming along the right shore.
 There is no current there.
 In fact, it might be going backwards.

 The dock is about 250 metres downstream of the timing line on the right side of the river.
 You have to go past the jetty where there may be a tour boat tied up.
 You turn in downstream of this jetty and come in to the beach where you will be congratulated by your adoring fans and will have one last gear inspection.
-If you do not want to clean and pack your boat immediately you can take it out of the water and put it somewhere out of the way.
+Help will be available to get you out of your boat and your boat out of the water.
+With Covid restriction only your support crew can help you out of your boat and help you get you boat out of the water.
+If you do not want to clean and take your boat away immediately you can somewhere out of the way after gear inspection.
 There is limited space and you may find that out of the way spaces are in very short supply.

 At some point you need to pack up and take your stuff away.
 If you were in your own boat, do what you want with it.